danielcorreia-dev/git-pro-learning/README.md

 # git-pro-learning
-My GIT deeper study based on the open source book, GitPro
+Mine study on the open source book, GitPro